-The PRC-RN is part of the HRSA-MCHB Research Network Program.
-Administered by the Division of Research in MCHB's Office of Epidemiology and Research, the RN Program supports the establishment and maintenance of interdisciplinary, national, multi-site, collaborative Networks which lead, promote, and coordinate national research activities on broad and specific fields of MCH.
-As of June 2019, HRSA MCH RNs have contributed to improving the lives and health of MCH populations by:
+The PedsRN is part of the HRSA-MCHB Research Network Program.
+The Research Network Program, administered by the Division of Research in MCHB's Office of Epidemiology and Research, supports the establishment and maintenance of interdisciplinary, multi-site, collaborative, national Networks that lead, promote, and coordinate national research activities on broad and specific MCH topics.
+As of June 2019, HRSA MCH Research Networks have contributed to improving the lives and health of MCH populations by:

-- Enrolling and serving approximately 3.9 million participants in research studies; - Publishing 837 peer-reviewed articles in leading scholarly journals; and - Developing and placing 84 clinical guidelines, tools, and toolkits collectively in the hands of over 260,000 practitioners and families
+- Enrolling and serving approximately 3.9 million participants in research studies; - Publishing 837 peer-reviewed articles in leading scholarly journals; and - Developing and placing 84 clinical guidelines, tools, and toolkits collectively in the hands of over 260,000 practitioners and families.